Aeindus/IFilterShellView/README.md

 <p align="right"><a href="#top">back to top</a></p>

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the GPL-2.0 License.
 See `LICENSE.txt` for more information.

 <p align="right"><a href="#top">back to top</a></p>